-Note that Medium priority traffic is assigned a Committed Access Rate (CAR)..
+Note that Medium priority traffic is assigned a Committed Access Rate (CAR).
+Traffic within the CAR is treated as if it is high priority traffic while it is being accepted to the ring.
 Traffic above the CAR will be treated as low priority, and will be referred to as "excess" MP traffic, or eMP.